Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

-Since the fan of the toric surface by the construction of the previous section belonged to $\mathfrak{t}^2,$ its dual polygons, which by the duality assumption must be Delzant, lie on the dual plane $(\mathfrak{t}^2)^*$ and are seen as the images of momentum maps associated with invariant symplectic forms -- this is the simplest non-trivial instance of the theorem of Delzant \cite{delzant1988hamiltoniens} providing an equivalence of symplectic toric manifolds and unimodular polytopes, with faces being images of closures of orbits for the algebraic-torus action.
-We reiterate, that the lattice length of the side of such a polygon, which is the Euclidean length, normalized by the length of the primitive vector in the direction of this side, is computed as the integral of the symplectic form over the corresponding boundary divisor -- its symplectic area.
-The area of the polygon, from this perspective, corresponds to the symplectic 4-volume of the toric surface, which is the total integral $\frac{1}{2}\omega^2.$
+where \(V_\xi\) is the vector field generated by \(\xi\in\mathfrak t^2\).
+For an introduction to symplectic toric manifolds, including their algebro-geometric aspects, see \cite{da2003symplectic}.

-Now we examine the notion of a symplectic blow-up.
-Unlike in the context of pure algebraic geometry or geometric topology, now blow-ups have \textit{sizes}.
-Specifically, one has to consider the symplectic area of the exceptional divisor.
-Very concretely, a symplectic blow-up at a point $p$ of a symplectic 4-manifold $X$ with the form $\omega$ can be realized as follows.
-Recall that symplectic geometry has no local invariants, i.e. we may choose a Darboux chart with coordinates $(x_1,y_1,x_2,y_2)$ centered at $p$ so that $\omega=dx_1\wedge dy_1+dx_2\wedge dy_2.$ In this coordinates, take away the standard open four-ball of radius $\sqrt{R}$ -- this is the source of our freedom, which is, however, limited -- and contract its boundary $S^3$ to $S^2$ along Hopf map.
-The resulting four-manifold coincides with $X$ outside of $S^2,$ which is a manifestation of our exceptional divisor, and the symplectic form, being pointwise inherited from the original manifold, extends well to the exceptional divisor with its symplectic area being precisely $R$.
+By Delzant's theorem \cite{delzant1988hamiltoniens}, compact symplectic toric four-manifolds are classified by Delzant polygons.
+Thus the dual polygons of the fans above are precisely the images of the momentum maps associated with invariant symplectic forms.
+The lattice length of a side of the polygon is the integral of \(\omega\) over the corresponding boundary divisor; it is the symplectic area of that divisor.
+The Euclidean area of the moment polygon is the symplectic four-volume of the surface, namely the total integral